gwerneckp/DiscordMovieReviewerBot/README.md

 **Do not share your CLIENT_TOKEN with anyone, this will give them full access to control your bot.**
 <br>

-Make sure you also have installed all dependencies listed in the **requirements.txt** file:
+Make sure you also have installed all dependencies listed in **requirements.txt** file:

     aiohttp==3.7.4.post0
     async-timeout==3.0.1